ZeroPush/zero_push/README.md

 ## Usage

+### Rails Generator
 Generate the ZeroPush initializer if you are using Ruby on Rails.

     $ rails g zero_push:install

+### API Client

+The easiest way to use the API client is to set the auth token at the module level and call methods on the ZeroPush module.

+    ZeroPush.auth_token = 'your-auth-token'
+    ZeroPush.verify_credentials
+    => true

+If your application requires multiple API client instances, that can be achieved as well.

+    client_1 = ZeroPush.client('auth-token-1')
+    client_1.verify_credentials
+    => true

+    client_2 = ZeroPush.client('auth-token-2')
+    client_2.verify_credentials
+    => true

 For more documentation, check our [Getting Started Guide with ZeroPush](https://zeropush.com/documentation)